 Soon after, Harley began putting all of his hard work into practice and applied for jobs.
 When he was invited to interview for a job at Potoroo Palace Wildlife Sanctuary Cafe he was nervous and didn’t feel 100% comfortable in his interview clothing, however, he put all of this aside and ended up getting the job.

 During his first few weeks, Harley was given the opportunity to gain more skills in new areas.
 He began working one day per week at Cowsnest Community Farm (part of the Potoroo Palace business) in addition to his role at the Cafe.
 This experience exposed Harley to working outdoors and with animals which he enjoyed.
 Harley has been working in this role for 8 months and his confidence and enthusiasm for life are rapidly increasing.

 Finding a job has been the best thing for me and my health. – Harley

-Campbell Page is a not-for-profit organisation dedicated to transforming people’s lives through securing long-term employment.
+Campbell Page is a not-for-profit organisation dedicated to making a difference in our communities.
+Our jobactive team work with people to help build their strengths to find great jobs and a brighter future.
 If you would like to find out more about what we do, please click here to view our About Us page or here to Contact Us directly.

 Words by: Tiarne PattisonBack to News